10:00 AM - 10:00 AM

-Stanford Medicine Sierra Camp Weekend - SOLD OUT!
+Stanford Medicine Sierra Camp Weekend

 Camp cabins and lodge rooms provide comfortable accommodations each with private bath.
 Internet access is available throughout Camp, however mobile phone reception can be limited.
 Public phones, fax and message service are available in the main lodge.

 Rates include three nights' lodging, meals from Thursday dinner to Sunday brunch and activities.
 Children age two and under stay free.
 Applicable taxes, personal expenses and staff gratuities are not included.

 Adult (ages 13 and up): $560.00

 Recent Grad - Adult (Grad years - '08-'18): $450.00

 *Activities marked with an asterisk require advanced sign-up due to limited space.